Dulaglutide: Side effects

 The most common side effects include gastrointestinal disorders, such as dyspepsia, decreased appetite, nausea, vomiting, abdominal pain, diarrhea.
 Some patients may experience serious adverse reactions: acute pancreatitis (symptoms include persistent severe abdominal pain, sometimes radiating to the back and accompanied by vomiting), hypoglycemia, renal impairment (which may sometimes require hemodialysis).
 The risk of hypoglycemia is increased if the drug is used in combination with sulfonylureas or insulin.
 There is also a potential risk of medullary thyroid carcinoma associated with the use of the drug.

 Contraindications

 The compound is contraindicated in subjects with hypersensitivity to the active ingredient or any of the product's components.

 People with a personal or family history of medullary thyroid cancer (MTC) or affected by multiple endocrine neoplasia type 2 should not take dulaglutide, because it could increase the risk of these cancers.

 Mechanism of action

-Dulaglutide binds to glucagon-like peptide 1 receptors, slowing gastric emptying and increases insulin secretion by pancreatic Beta cells.
+Dulaglutide binds to glucagon-like peptide 1 receptors, slowing gastric emptying and increasing insulin secretion by pancreatic Beta cells.
 Simultaneously the compound reduces the elevated glucagon secretion by inhibiting alpha cells of the pancreas, as glucagon is known to be inappropriately elevated in diabetic patients.
 GLP-1 is normally secreted by L cells of the gastrointestinal mucosa in response to a meal.